apeunit/neueux/content/articles/03_recovery.md

 The first step for preventing potential loss is for wallet providers to properly educate their users about their self-responsibility and the importance of backing up.
 Mnemonic phrases are obviously better than backing up the raw seed, but they come with several UX and security drawbacks.
 While social recovery is a big step forward in terms of UX and security, the UX still isn't perfect.
 UX designers and developers will have to continue working together to either improve current recovery methods or develop new and better ones.
-Recovery UX will play a critical role in preparing blockchain technology to hold the wealth of a majority of  people in the future.
+Recovery UX will play a critical role in preparing Blockchain technology to hold the wealth of a majority of  people in the future.

 ***